ki1cx/crypto-miner-server/README.md

 ### Controlling Power Draw

-Giving the GPU enough is a crucial step in stablizing the GPU
+Giving the GPU enough power is a crucial step in stablizing the GPU

 ```bash
 //set persistence mode on